Donetsk National Technical University

+History

-Following the loss of Ukrainian government control over Donetsk in 2014 during the war in Donbass, the University was evacuated to Pokrovsk.
+In its early years, it was attended by Nikita Khrushchev.
+Following the loss of Ukrainian government control over Donetsk in 2014 during the war in Donbas, the University was evacuated to Pokrovsk.

-A small group of collaborationists among the faculty have claimed to continue to operate as the Donetsk National Technical University in the campus in Russian-occupied Donetsk, as a project aimed to legitimize the so-called Donetsk People's Republic, however diplomas they issued weren't recognized even in Russia itself and local students were officially enrolled as correspondent students at minor provincial russian universities.
-Following a full scale russian invasion of Ukraine since the beginning of 2022 the fake university appears to have been discontinued.
+A small group of collaborationists among the faculty have claimed to continue to operate as the Donetsk National Technical University in the campus in Russian-occupied Donetsk, as a project aimed to legitimize the so-called Donetsk People's Republic, however diplomas they issued weren't recognized even in Russia itself and local students were officially enrolled as correspondent students at minor provincial Russian universities.
+Following the full-scale Russian invasion of Ukraine in February 2022, the educational activities in the original university buildings in Russian-occupied Donetsk appear to have been discontinued.

+On 28 February 2024, the temporary university building in Ukrainian-controlled Pokrovsk was partially destroyed by a Russian missile attack.
+It was decided to move the university's activities much further away from the frontline this time, first to Lutsk (capital of Volyn Oblast), and then to Drohobych (in Lviv Oblast).